-We’ve decided to put together three major considerations in building your own DIY pedal board.
-While each pedal board project has its own challenges, these basic guidelines will get you on the path to mastering and controlling your dynamic sound for all the gigs you take on.
+We think there are three major considerations in building your own DIY pedal board.
+While each pedal board project has its own challenges, these basic guidelines will get you on the path to mastering and controlling your dynamic sound.
 Happy playing!

 One of the most important considerations when building a pedal board is configuration.
-Here, it’s important to be honest about which effects you use the most of, and to plan the placement of those pedals accordingly.
+Here, it’s important to be honest about which effects you use most, and plan the placement each pedal accordingly.

-For instance, distortion is one of the most common sounds guitarists use, so in many cases you’ll see these pedals placed closest to the guitarist’s feet.
-Effects that are either rarely used, or are left on or off for long periods of time, can and should be placed further away.
+For instance, distortion is one of the most common sounds a guitarist uses.
+In many cases you’ll see these pedals placed closest to the guitarist’s feet.
+Effects that are either rarely used or are left on or off for long periods of time, can and should be placed further away.

-You’ll also need to build the actual board your pedals are adhered to, so it’s good practice to lay them out ahead of actually building the structure.
-This will give you both a sense of size and placement ahead of starting to cut whatever material you decide to use for your pedal board.
+You’ll also need to build the actual board to which your pedals attach.
+We recommend laying them out ahead of actually building the structure.
+This gives you a sense of size and placement before cutting whatever material used for your pedal board.

 You’re going to want to have a reliable and sufficient power source for all your pedals.
-Something like a T-Rex Fuel Tank has a ton of juice and bandwidth for a large number of pedals—note, it’s always a good idea to design your pedal board with extra power bandwidth for expansion later on.
+Something like a T-Rex Fuel Tank has a ton of juice and bandwidth for a large number of pedals.
+Note, it’s always a good idea to design your pedal board with extra power bandwidth for expansion later.

 You will also want to build and configure your pedal board in a way that makes sense in terms of powering all your pedals.
-Oftentimes, you will see guitarists have built a board that allows for wires to be run underneath the pedals, to give a clean presentation and cut down on fighting the many cables you’ll need to make the whole setup work.
+Oftentimes, you will see guitarists have built a board allowing for wires to be run underneath the pedals.
+This gives a clean presentation and cuts down on fighting the many cables you’ll need to make the whole setup work.

-Once you’ve figured out how you will power and design the pedal board, you’ll then need the right wiring.
-Perhaps the most valuable accessories on the market for this are multi-input splitters, which allow for power to come from one source into several pedals.
-This will simplify your setup, and leave it cleaner and easier to manage when changes need to be made.
+Once you’ve figured out how to power and design the pedal board, you’ll need the right wiring.
+Perhaps the most valuable accessories on the market for this are multi-input splitters.
+These allow for power to come from one source into several pedals.
+This will simplify your setup leaving it cleaner and easier to manage when changes need to be made.

 You have all the pedals you love, but your sound might change over time.
 DO NOT make the mistake of permanently adhering your pedals to the board.

-One of the most popular solutions to this problem is using velcro.
-A material that can be used almost endlessly for years to come, you simply just adhere a strip of the sticky side to the pedal, and cover the entire board with the base.
+Velcro is one of the most popular solutions to this problem.
+It’s a material that can be used almost endlessly for years to come.
+You simply adhere one side of the Velcro to the pedal then cover the entire board with the other.
 This means that later on, you’ll be able to change out pedals, without fear of losing them during a gig.